Common Cold Vs. Covid-19

 What is Common Cold?

 Going by the name common cold, it’s a prevalent respiratory disease that many individuals suffer.
 This is typically a viral infection caused by rhinoviruses affecting your nose and throat, but then it’s manageable most of the time.
-Although, you will face some minor troubles; and recovery takes around a week or 10 days.
+Although, you will face some minor troubles; and tips for accelerated post covid recovery takes around a week or 10 days.

 Children below the age bracket of 6 are at greater risk, but adults can also experience the common cold two-three times annually.
 There are some measures to ease the symptoms and prevent the infection.